Valeria Golino: 1988–2000

-She moved to Los Angeles in the 1988 following her then-partner, a Puerto Rican actor.
+She moved to Los Angeles in 1988, following her then-partner, a Puerto Rican actor.
 Her Hollywood period started with the movie Big Top Pee-wee (1988).
 She was cast in Rain Man (also 1988) as Susanna, the girlfriend of Tom Cruise's character, and in the comedy films Hot Shots!
 (1991) and Hot Shots!
 Part Deux (1993), as the girlfriend of the protagonist (Hot Shots! was a direct spoof of Top Gun).
 She became known for the "olive-in-the-belly-button" scene.

 Her character's nationality in Rain Man was changed from American to Italian American to accommodate her accent.
 Even though she was known as a dramatic actress in Italy, most of the offers she received in Hollywood were for comedies.

 Golino auditioned for lead roles in Pretty Woman and Flatliners, but both times she lost the part to Julia Roberts during the final audition.
 She was first runner-up for both roles and, in the case of Pretty Woman, she revealed many years later: "I was in the running until the final audition: it came down to Julia Roberts and me.
 The director asked us to walk in the same corridor, wearing the same clothes and makeup.
 As soon as I saw her [Roberts], I knew that she would have been chosen.
 And since she knew that, she told me: 'Go and get them, big mama!'
 I wouldn't have dared to say that to my rival.
 I would have been good in that film but she was perfect".
 She also turned down the leading role in the Ken Loach film Hidden Agenda, which she called "an offer that I still regret having declined".